 I truly believe that failure is an opportunity to learn and better oneself, this is how my UKCAT study guide came to be.
-I took the UKCAT three times before finally achieving one of the highest scores on my third attempt.
-A year and a half later my study guide is being used by 1-in-7 candidates to prepare for the exam…
+I took the UKCAT three times before finally achieving one of the highest scores on my third attempt. three years later my study guide has been used by over 8,000 candidates to prepare for the exam…

 In this article I want to share my story on how I scored 2840 in the UKCAT and hopefully help you avoid making some of the most common mistakes made by candidates when preparing for the UKCAT.
 In hindsight, I made so many mistakes without realising at the time, it is actually no surprise I achieved a mediocre score when I took the test the first and second time.